Transfer and Delegation - Privacy Notice

 Who do we share your information with?

 Your application will be shared with Crown Estate Scotland as part of the application process.
-We may also require to be share your details with an assessment panel made up of members with specialist knowledge to help support Scottish Ministers in the decision-making process.
+We may also share your details with an assessment panel made up of members with specialist knowledge to help support Scottish Ministers in the decision-making process.
 We will inform you if this should be required and provide details of the membership of the panel assessing your application.

 Your personal information will be accessed by our staff who need to do so in order to provide the service described above.